p3nnywiz3/Geant4-Exp_1/README.md

 #The volume contained between scintillation layer Top and Mid is filled with magnetic field of 0.5Tesla in -x direction.
 It's dimensions are 10cm, 10cm, 10cm.

-#The volume between layer two and three has dimensions 10cm, 10cm, 150cm.
+#The volume contained between Mid and Bottom Layer has dimensions 10cm, 10cm, 150cm.
 The matertial assigned to this volume is G4_Galactic.

 #Cosmic Muon Shower is generated using header from EcoMug.
 The size of sky is 1m,1m.
-The position of shower source is kept right above the first scintillating layer at location : 0m,0m,0.9m.
+The position of shower source is kept right above the Top scintillating layer at location : 0m,0m,0.9m.

 #The theta angle i.e. angle between z-axis and x-axis for muon shower is limmited to a maximum of pi/10.